By Lauran Hampshire-Dell

 Lessons where you don’t talk: a scary one but give them an options worksheet and let them go.

 Question the teacher: a real subject knowledge checker!
 Let each student ask you 1 question about the topic.
 If you win, you get a song of your choice (perfect way to make them remind you of how old you are!).
 If they win, they can sit where they like the next lesson.

 Learners leading: Let students do the whiteboard annotation/deliver your starter/plenary/explain Macbeth’s context.
 It’s more exciting to watch your mate than your teacher!

-Lauran @llcoolteaches is a soon to be NQT working at a Surrey state boarding school who is passionate about making kids love English.
+Lauran @llcoolteaches is passionate about making kids love English.
 She loves to read endlessly about Shakespeare and Fitzgerald and buys too much vinyl.